Ultimate Budget Categories List for a Foolproof Budget

 Save $900 a year with BillTrim

-You don’t have to find a new (and cheaper) cable or phone company.
-Yes, you need to save money, but don’t worry; that’s where BillTrim comes in.
+You don’t have to find a new (and cheaper) cable or phone company; that’s where BillTrim comes in.

-You have your same providers; BillTrim just negotiates the monthly bills all down, so you pay a lot less every month.
+You have the same providers; BillTrim just negotiates your monthly bills down.
 On average, they save their customers $900 a year (that’s $75 a month)!

 Budget categories for debt